 Note: Care should be taken when placing rugs or items of furniture (that do not allow hot air circulation) onto underfloor heated floors.
-Placing these item types onto the underfloor heated floor can create hot spots and thermal blocks, resulting in damage to your Step floor.
+Placing these item types onto the underfloor heated floor can create hot spots and thermal blocks, resulting in damage to your Eternal sheet vinyl.